 Anonymous asked me to talk about Repetitive Strain Injury this week, so as usual I'm using it as a prompt to expand on a wider topic: writer ailments.

 Writers, alas, are notoriously unwell people.
 It seems to be a side-effect of the art.
-A recent book by John Ross, Orwell's Cough: Diagnosing the Medical Maladies & Last Gasps of the Great Writers (clearly some really cheerful stuff), is dedicated to studying the various conditions from which our literary ancestors suffered.
+A recent book by John Ross, Orwell's Cough: Diagnosing the Medical Maladies & Last Gasps of the Great Writers (cheerful stuff), is dedicated to studying the various conditions from which our literary ancestors suffered.
 I'm not going to talk about mental illness today, because it's such a vast topic that it merits its own entry.
 Instead I'm going to shed some light on some of the physical conditions writers suffer when they push their bodies too far, and how those conditions work.
 Why does coffee wake us up, and why do we get addicted to it?

 Back pain comes in many forms, and produces many degrees of pain, but it's always unpleasant.
 It's often caused by bad posture.
 Writers can be hunched over computers or manuscripts for hours or even days at a time, which does your back no favours.